torquE170/Book-Store-with-Python/README.md

    - uuid (default Python library) - for generating a unique session ID for each user once they log in
    - sqlite3 (default Python library) - for using a `.sqlite3` database file instead of a mysql server in case that requirement isn't met
    - sys, os (default Python library) - for clearing the screen on windows and linux systems when running in terminal
-#### 2) Requirements:
-   - have python installed, you can check to see if it's installed by typing `py --version` in terminal
-   - have set up a standalone mysql server with `user = python-user`, `password = python-password` and `database = python` which would be the database name or schema, highly recommended to set up a different password

 ## First time use instructions
 - Start the program at terminal by running `py book_store.py` so it generates the required files, it will exit automatically
 - Look for `config.ini` and modify `at_cli = 0` to `at_cli = 1` so the terminal clears and hides passwords, start the program again